raspberrypilearning/hello-world-editor/en/step_5.md

 What message would you send to a friend to cheer them up?
 Which emoji would you choose?

-**Tip:** To add emojis, find the comment `# Emojis to copy and paste into your code`.
+**Tip:** The starter projects include emojis in comments.
 Copy the emojis you want to use then paste them into your code.

 📅🕒🎨🎮🔬🎉🕶️🎲🦄🚀💯⭐💛 😃😜❤️📚⚽🎾👟♻️🌳🔥✨🥺🌈